How to Assign a Static IP Address in Windows 10 or 11

 You can also use the old-school Network Connections panel in Windows 11, so if you prefer to use that method, keep reading.

-If you’re interested in more advanced networking, you might need to set up a static TCP/IP route, reset the entire TCP/IP stack on Windows, check open TCP/IP ports, or find your MAC address on Windows.
+If you’re interested in more advanced networking, you might need to set up a static TCP/IP route, reset the entire TCP/IP stack on Windows, check open TCP/IP ports, find your MAC address on Windows, or find your IP address from the Command Prompt.
 We’ve got you covered there too.

 How to Set a Static IP Address in Windows 10